craftcms/cms/docs/plugins/working-with-elements.md

 # Working with Elements

-{intro} Assets, categories, entries, global sets, Matrix blocks, tags, and users are all considered “elements” in Craft, and working with them is generally pretty consistent, thanks to shared element-focused APIs.
+Assets, categories, entries, global sets, Matrix blocks, tags, and users are all considered “elements” in Craft, and working with them is generally pretty consistent, thanks to shared element-focused APIs.

 ## Fetching Elements